alefore/weblog/software-correctness.md

 descriptors per process and alert if this exceeds a threshold.
 Unfortunately, this doesn't necessarily indicate a file descriptor leak.

+#### Memory Fragmentation

+Memory Fragmentation is a condition where the largest contiguous region that a memory allocator can reserve is significantly smaller than the total amount of memory available to the allocator.

+Fragmentation is a result of the inherent randomness in the allocation/deallocation process, where the application returns memory in random fashion (from the perspective of the allocator).

+Platforms use several strategies to deal with fragmentation, including executing "compaction" procedures (where memory is moved, and references are updated) as part of garbage collection (which has other effects beyond reducing fragmentation).

+In long-running systems, it may be important to factor in the effect of fragmentation when estimating the memory capacity of a system.
+In some distributed systems, periodically dumping the state to persistent storage and restarting the process may be necessary.

+##### Example: Authentication

+I had to troubleshoot some issues related to fragmentation around 2012, where we had a few localized outages with some authentication systems at Google: some C++ servers were ocassionally losing significant amounts of memory to fragmentation.
+Exposing statistics about the state of the allocators helped us recognize the problem.
+The solution at the time (I don't know what the current state is) was to force those systems to dump state and restart (with some redundant servers that could continue to serve, so no observable loss of availability during the restart), and to ensure this happened periodically.

 ### Software Errors: Out of Capacity Errors

 #### Stack Overflow